bath-bcss/Technical-Labs/docs/UNIX_shell.md

 Man Pages
 ---------

 Man is short for manual, and indeed the man pages are the manual for each command.
-Man paes contain information like how to use it, what it does, parameters, and flags.
+Man pages contain information like how to use a command, what it does, what parameters it requires, along with optional parameters and flags.

 To look up the man page for a command use the command: